x1B/nbe/README.md

 ### Using the Node-Based Editor

-Try adding logical signals and gates to the demo setup, and connect them by dragging wires between the nodes.
+Try adding logic signals and gates to the demo circuit, and connect them by dragging wires between the nodes.
-Hit _'Run Simulation'_ to log state changes of the probed wires as the discrete clock drives the simulation.
+Hit _'Run Simulation'_ to view state changes of the probed wires as the discrete clock drives the simulation.
 The boxes represent vertices in the hypergraph, and the curved lines (_link_) make up the edges.
 Hit _'Auto Layout'_ to tidy up the graph.
 In this example, each _wire_ edge may have one source and multiple outgoing links (1:n), while log _channels_ are n:m hyperedges, which may (for the sake of demonstration) have multiple sinks.